 Rather than the common 7-12 days of fermentation that occurs after inoculating with commercial yeast, Marketta’s wines sometimes take up to 2 months to finish their primary fermentations.
 Marketta has noticed that fermenting her wines with true natural yeast result in different flavors and characteristics – flavors that have long been sought out by her consumers.
 And this is especially true with each barrel – it is its own entity with its own unique flavors and characteristics.

 She was trained in a classic style of wine making in France and has developed “her” style of wines over the years.
 Marketta is not in wine making to follow fads, trends or gimmicks – she follows her own style.
-There are a number of vintners in the valley fermenting using native yeasts; Marketta says true natural fermentation is fairly difficult.
+There are a number of vintners in the valley fermenting using indigenous yeasts; Marketta says true natural fermentation is fairly difficult.
 The most important aspect of natural fermentation is that a winery needs to be in a “neutral” location – meaning it is not subjected to additional yeasts from commercial fermentations or is nearby other wineries.
 New barrels are needed (for both fermentation and aging) and cleanliness is critical in the winery.

 Similar to styles of cooking – length of time makes a difference and allows the flavors to integrate and develop additional complexities and nuances.
 Nothing is done quick here.
 Once the wine is in the bottle it is aged for significant more time before it is released; take for instance her Sauvignon Blanc – most vintages are typically several years younger then Marketta’s releases.
 Most of her current releases are 6 and 7 years past the vintage date including her Chardonnay (which is built to age longer then many quick to market wines of this varietal).